-Michael loves to help other investor buy rentals and flips.
-In fact he helped Dennys Passeto buy a rental who was on my podcast a few months ago.
+Michael loves to help other investors buy rentals and flips.
+In fact, he helped Dennys Passeto buy a rental who was on my podcast a few months ago.
 Michael may also be looking for more agents to join his office as they expand.
 You can call Michael at 202 369 5183 or email him at [email protected].

 Free audio books